Ejay4real/Data-Exploration-in-SQL/README.md

 ## Cyclistic BikeShare Data Exploration in SQL
 Google Data Analyst professional certificate Capstone.
 In this project I cleaned divvy dataset in BigQuery Server using SQL

+#### Business Task :
+_How do annual members and casual riders use Cyclistic bikes differently?_ (our assignment from the stakeholder)

+With our assignment or business task, we will create a report with the following deliverables:
+1. A clear statement of the business task
+2. A description of all data sources used
+3. Documentation of any cleaning or manipulation of data
+4. A summary of your analysis
+5. Supporting visualizations and key findings
+6. Top three recommendations based on your analysis

 ### Process
 * Guiding Questions
 1. What tools are you choosing and why?